TEG in Secondary Schools

 The TEG system also has benefits for secondary school teachers:

-• TEG helps teachers to set definite learning goals for Irish language students in Transition Year
+• TEG helps teachers to set definite learning goals for their students, especially in Transition Year

 • By taking the exam, teachers are given a formal, reliable insight into the proficiency of their students in the various language skills.
 This type of information helps them to prepare students for the Leaving Certificate exam.